M-Farmaha/match-suits-2d-minigame/README.md

 ## How to Play

-1. Open the `index.html` file in your web browser.
+1. Follow the link [m-farmaha.github.io/match-suits-2d-minigame/](https://m-farmaha.github.io/match-suits-2d-minigame/) or open the `index.html` file in your web browser.
 2. Click on cards to burn adjacent identical cards.
 3. The goal is to achieve the highest score possible.